 Frequently Asked Questions

 # How do I know if Edge VPN is actually on my device?
+Edge vpn chrome: The Ultimate Guide to Using a VPN in Microsoft Edge (Chrome Users) for Privacy, Access, and Speed

 Edge VPN can appear as a toggle in Edge settings or as an extension in edge://extensions.
 If you don’t see a VPN toggle or any VPN extension, Edge isn’t actively using a VPN on your device.
 You can also run an IP check to verify your current IP address and location.